 With this type of RV, you have a “street” side and a “camp” side.
 It just means that you will usually position your RV so that the “camp” side faces the view, as we did on this past weekend with our beautiful lake view.
 The door and awning is located on the “camp” side, as well as the kitchen slide out and the outdoor kitchen.

 Our other two slide outs and the water and electricity hookups, are on the street side.
 Once you are all set up for camping, you hardly have to go to the “street” side.
 Camping is done on the other side.

 Out of all the features on the outside of our RV, the outdoor kitchen is one of our favorites.
 It truly is a second kitchen for us and if you plan properly, cuts down on trips in and out of the RV.
-This area includes a mini fridge, microwave, induction cook top, sink (with warm and cold water), a nice big counter and storage in the way of cabinets and drawers.
+This area includes a mini-fridge, microwave, induction cooktop, sink (with warm and cold water), a nice big counter and storage in the way of cabinets and drawers.
 This can easily be set up as a drinks station or used for preparing meals.
-Conveniently placed electrical outlets means you can have a coffee station or an area for additional camping appliances, such as toasters or air fryers (I hear that is the newest camping must have).
+Conveniently placed electrical outlets mean you can have a coffee station or an area for additional camping appliances, such as toasters or air fryers (I hear that is the newest camping must have).

 Above the door is the awning and in that same area of the RV, the outdoor speakers.
 We like to listen to local radio stations (not too loud, don’t want to disturb our neighbors) or even stream music from our phones.
 This setup allows us to listen to it either inside the RV, just on the outside, or even in both areas.

 The Inside of the RV

 You enter the RV right into the main area.
 On your left is the kitchen, straight ahead is a U-shaped dinette and a separate couch.
 The kids’ room is all the way to the left, with the single bathroom and main bedroom to the right of the door.